Rhabdoviridae: Prototypical rhabdoviruses

 The prototypical and best studied rhabdovirus is vesicular stomatitis Indiana virus.
-It is a preferred model system to study the biology of rhabdoviruses, and mononegaviruses in general.
+It is a preferred model system to study the biology of rhabdoviruses and mononegaviruses in general.
 The mammalian disease rabies is caused by lyssaviruses, of which several have been identified.

 Rhabdoviruses are important pathogens of animals and plants.
 Rhabdoviruses are transmitted to hosts by arthropods, such as aphids, planthoppers, leafhoppers, black flies, sandflies, and mosquitoes.
+Transmission routes are zoonosis and bite.

 In September 2012, researchers writing in the journal PLOS Pathogens described a novel species of rhabdovirus, called Bas-Congo virus (BASV), which was discovered in a blood sample from a patient who survived an illness that resembled hemorrhagic fever.
 No cases of BASV have been reported since its discovery and it is uncertain if BASV was the actual cause of the patient's illness.

-In 2015 two novel rhabdoviruses, Ekpoma virus 1 and Ekpoma virus 2, were discovered in samples of blood from two healthy women in southwestern Nigeria.
-Ekpoma virus 1 and Ekpoma virus 2 appear to replicate well in humans (viral load ranged from ~45,000 - ~4.5 million RNA copies/mL plasma) but did not cause any observable symptoms of disease.
+In 2015, two novel rhabdoviruses, Ekpoma virus 1 and Ekpoma virus 2, were discovered in samples of blood from two healthy women in southwestern Nigeria.
+Ekpoma virus 1 and Ekpoma virus 2 appear to replicate well in humans (viral load ranged from ~45,000 to ~4.5 million RNA copies/mL plasma) but did not cause any observable symptoms of disease.
 Exposure to Ekpoma virus 2 appears to be widespread in certain parts of Nigeria where seroprevalence rates are close to 50%.